Chinese New Year – Flowers and Fruit

-The peony is another popular flower that is rich in holiday symbolism.
-Called the Flower of Riches and Honor by the Chinese, the peony is a symbol of feminine beauty as well as of love and affection.
+Another popular flower that is rich in holiday symbolism is the peony.
+Known as the Flower of Riches and Honor by the Chinese, the peony is a symbol of feminine beauty as well as of love and affection.
 Since the color red is associated with good luck, red peonies are very popular as people decorate their homes with them in hopes of bringing luck and good fortune to the home in the coming year.

 Water lilies, pussy willows, azaleas and narcissus are also popular flowers for decorating homes at this time of year.

-Fruits are another popular decoration and, like flowers, are rich in seasonal symbolism.
+In addition to flowers, fruits are another popular decoration.
+Like flowers, fruits are rich in seasonal symbolism as well.

 Kumquats are another popular fruit largely because their name in Chinese, Kam Gat Shu, sounds like the Chinese words for gold and luck.